-Answer: No. See Section 15-14-607, C.R.S. which permits any third party
+Answer: No. See Section 15-14-607, C.R.S. which permits any third party dealing with an attorney-in-fact to presume that a power of attorney has not been terminated.

 5.3 Trade Name Affidavits

 5.3.1 Trade Name Affidavit - Non-Human Entities as Members